johnsonchmatc/madisoncollege_ruby_on_rails/syllabus.md

 *   Create a rich web-application database schema
 *   Adapt a web design to a Rails web application
 *   Download and analyze a significant Ruby on Rails application
 *   Keep an application being developed by another team updated and running on your environment
 *   Complete the design and coding of a significant new web application
 *   Present their new web application to classmates

-##Environment:
+##Environment
 Students will attend lectures, use blackboard and participate in lab exercises to support the lecture material.
 Students will participate in discussions about lecture material.
-Exams will be taken in a classroom setting, online & in a lab setting.
+Exams will be taken in a classroom setting.

-# Program Outcomes
+#Program Outcomes
 The program outcomes identified for development and assessment in this course are: Install and configure Microsoft Windows client operating systems.
 Determine the role of security in a business.
 Recognize ethical responsibilities.

-# Core Abilities
+#Core Abilities

 Madison College Core Abilities are eight key life and success skills that contribute to the development ofstudents as life-long learners on the job, at home, and in the community.
 The Core Abilities are skills and abilities taught and assessed in classes, labs, and field experiences at Madison College.
 For more information on Core Abilities, please visit [http://madisoncollege.edu/core-abilities](http://madisoncollege.edu/core-abilities).
 This class addresses the following core abilities: Ethics

-# Responsibilities and Policies
+#Responsibilities and Policies

 **Student Responsibilities:*ß* Students are expected to be familiar with Madison College policies and procedures.
 Many of the important policies and procedures are on the Madison College website, located at [http://madisoncollege.edu/student-rights-responsibilities](http://madisoncollege.edu/student-rights-responsibilities).